cityofaustin/Residential-Permitting/_projects/general-process/define.md

 ---

-Before applying for a permit(s), it’s important to define your project, figure out if you need any permits, and organize the information you need for your consultation and application.
+Before applying for a permit(s), it’s important to define your project, figure out if you need any permits, and collect the information you need for your consultation and application.

 ---

 ## Introduction to permitting

-Whether you change the layout of your home or add a new addition, most home-improvement projects require a permit from the city.
+Whether you change the layout of your home or add a new addition, most home improvement projects require a permit from the city.
 Permits are needed to make sure any changes or additions are structurally sound, safe, and follow zoning regulations.

 ### Not all cosmetic work requires a permit